Numbers

 Plant

-At the innovative Nanolek Plant in the Kirov region medicines are produced according to international GMP* and ISO 9001 standards**
+At the innovative Nanolek Plant in the Kirov region medicines are produced according to international GMP* standards

 Drugs for the treatment of cancer